Build Your Confidence as a Writer and Push that Fear Away

 “You know, this is a little overwhelming,”

 “But I know what I’m doing I can see where my rows are.”

 “I’m not going to drop any stitches.
 I know how to do this.”

 “I got it.”

-That to me, is the more amazing thing about what happens over in the Writing Gym.
+That to me is the most amazing thing that happens in the Writing Gym.

 So talk to me.
 What’s writing like for you these days?
-What are you afraid of, what’s coming up for you?
-What fears do you have, what would it be like to have that kind of confidence?
+What are you afraid of?
+What’s coming up for you?
+What fears do you have, and what would it be like to have that kind of confidence?

 Tell me your story, let’s chat.